-Our biggest partners in this project have been the North Valley Community Foundation and the Butte Strong Fund.
+Our biggest partners in this project has been the North Valley Community Foundation and the Butte Strong Fund.
 They helped us provide $25,000 in gift cards to fire families.
 They immediately helped us provide $25,000 in car repairs, windshields, hearing aids, glasses, tires and so much more to these families.

 Butte County has suffered 5 declared disasters in 5 years.
 We got lucky in the 2016 Canyon Fire.
 In 2017, the Oroville Dam failed and massive evacuations.
 In 2018, the Camp Fire happened.
 58,000 people were burned out of their homes that devastating day.
 In 2019, along came COVID19.
 We all know about the destruction to these families as jobs were lost and businesses closed.
 And 2020 brought with it another devastating fire, the North Complex or as we called it, the Bear Fire.
 Here we are in 2021 waiting for the Dixie Fire to finally be out.

 These families were already in survival mode.
 They lost jobs from fire, went back to work, lost jobs again from COVID.
 They go back to work and shut down again with new business restrictions.
 Then multiple evacuations and constant power outages by PG & E.